killermann/samk.blog/content/posts/2014-01-13-my-list-of-100-dreams.md

  11. Give away 100,000 copies of _A Guide to Gender_
  12. Host SNL
  13. Open a vegan restaurant/food truck
- 14. Create a fun audio book version of _A Guide to Gender_
+ 14. Create a fun audio book version of _A Guide to Gender_ (25K and counting!)
- 15. Do my show or give a talk at all the schools I personally attended
+ 15. Perform a show or give a talk at all the schools I personally attended
  16. Have a book on the NYT Best Sellers List (organically, not by buying my way in)
  17. Collaborate with three different activists on three different projects in a year ✅
  18. Earn enough money to pay all my bills doing Good (and no freelancing) ✅